 Children's Lyceum at Springfield, Ill.
 DEAR JOURNAL: With pride and pleasure I announce to you that we have a "Children's Progressive Lyceum" numbering sixty pupils, and a full corps of leaders.
 Like magic, these "Groups" of innocence and beauty have sprung into life at the call of the angels; and each successive Sunday the ranks are swelling, as with ribbons and banners flying, the column moves on.
-The little feet march steadily and bravely-the pure young voices ring out the melodies of the "Summer Land"-the brave, bright boys, and beautiful girls, the earnest, true-hearted "Leaders," and the tiny little ones, so near akin to the angels, all join with one step, one voice, one soul, in this glorious work!
+The little feet march steadily and bravely-the pure young voices ring out the melodies of the "Summer Land"-the brave, bright boys, and beautiful girls, the carnest, true-hearted "Leaders," and the tiny little ones, so near akin to the angels, all join with one step, one voice, one soul, in this glorious work!
 All is love and harmony amongst us, and to us the "good time" is no longer "coming," but is actually at hand.
 The pleasant little hall which we share with the "Good Templars" has already overflowed.
-We are trying to find another, and we shall find it.
+We are trying to find another, and see shall find it.
 The angels are whispering beautiful things of our Lyceum to everybody, and smiles meet us on every

-"Suffer little children to come unto me," suid the gentle Nazarene, "for of such is the Kingdom of Heaven."
+"Suffer little children to come unto me," said the gentle Nazarene, "for of such is the Kingdom of Heaven."
 Is it strange then that one lovely constellation of pure little ones should attach to us the holiest and most divine influences?
-If any doubt that this Lyceum movement is an inspiration. let them stand among the Groups a single day, let them feel the holy influences that fall in showers from the higher spheres, the uprisings of the soul as involuntarily it answers to the call from its true home, the inspirations that fall upon the heart like angel breathings, thrilling each string with melody, and filling the whole being with a yearning for God
+If any doubt that this Lyceum movement is an important let them stand among the Groups a single day, let them feel the holy influences that fail in showen from the higher spheres, the uprisings of the soul as involuntarily it answers to the call from its true home, the inspirations that fall upon the heart like angel breathings, thrilling each string with melody, and filling the whole being with a yearning for God and Heaven!

-The Lyceum, externally, is a work of art-its emblems all bearing a beautiful meaning-every color having its own significance every being telling the story of its group, and every group indicating one step higher in progress.
-The pretty targets all point to the top of the mountain, "Liberty" farthest up the ascent, with her white badge fluttering wing-like, upward, and beckening to the little ones at the "Fountain" to gather up their ribbons, (red, like the heart-glow of childhood,) and follow to the pearly gate, where the angels wait to let them in.
-Religion is asturalthis is one of its most natural expressions, leading to harmony, love and happiness.
+The Lyceum, externally, is a work of artise emblems all bearing a beautiful meaning every color having its own significance every badge telling the story of its group, and every group indicating one step higher in progress.
+The pretty targets all point to the top of the mountain, "Liberty" farthest up the ascent, with her white badge fluttering wing-like, upward, and beckening to the little ones at the "Fountain" to gather up their ribbons, (red, like the heart-glow of child-hood,) and follow to the pearly gate, where the angels wait to let them in.
+Religion is natural this is one of its most natural expressions, leading to harmony, love and happiness.

-I cannot close this brief letter without compatilations upon the success of your liberal and talmble JOURNAL.
-We esteem it the best expensed of the "Harmonial Philosophy" which has pel been given to the country; and value it not only for the talent displayed and its high literary tone, but for the strength and power manifested through its columns, for good to all people, charity for all ignorance, (which is the only sin,) and the recemption and development of every child of the universal
+I cannot close this brief letter without congratilations upon the success of your liberal and talmble JOURNAL.
+We esteem it the best exponent of the "Harmonial Philosophy" which has jet been given to the country; and value it not only for the talent displayed and its high literary tone, but for the strength and power manifested through its columns, for good to all people, charity for all ignorance, (which is the only sin.) and the redemption and development of every child of the universal Father!

-With great respect, and many earnest good wishes, very truly yours,
+With great respect, and many carnest good wishes, very truly yours,

-MRS. E. G. PLANCE.
-Springfield, Jan.
-38d, 1866.
+Mas.
+E. G. PLANCE.
+Springfield, Jal.
+23d, 1986.

-A Spirit Identified by her Daughter.
+A Spirit identified by her Bunghter.

-SYCAMORE, DE KALB CO., ILL., January Sist, 1866.
+SYCAMORE, DE KALB CO., ILL., January Sist, 1966.